 Reserve Police Officers

 Reserve police officers are an important part of our team at the Monrovia Police Department.
-We have more than six active reserve officers, and their duties include a variety of police-related responsibilities.
+We currently have two active reserve officers, and their duties include a variety of police-related responsibilities.
 To learn how you could become a reserve officer, apply through the Human Resources Department by visiting the link below.

 Monrovia Police Department Chaplains are all certified pastors and spiritual counselors, who must go through an extensive background assessment.
 The mission of the Police Chaplaincy is to serve both Police Department Staff and members of the community of Monrovia.